Utebayeva/project_microservices/README.md

  alisherkuttybai@gmail.com

 ## Description of the project:
-An online game store, a regular game service for buying and downloading games, and more.
-That is, it is similar to Steam Store and Epic Store.
+Our project is a regular online game store selling keys for games in incentive, epic and so on.

 ## Microservices:
 ### Karina: